dune3d/dune3d-docs/simple-part.rst

 First, create a new sketch from the plus icon in the workspace browser.
 Then, use the "Draw Line in 3D" tool to draw a line as shown below.
+We'll use it later to center the workplane on the face.
 This is easier to do with the solid model off.
 Make sure to start and end the line from the two corner points so that the point-point constraints are created automatically.
 Watch tool bar the bottom of the